westoncb/simple-work-timer/README.md

-A simple timer for keeping track of how long you've been on the computer.
+A simple timer for reminding yourself to get off the computer after a certain amount of time passes.
 The only controls are play/pause (toggled by pressing spacebar), and adding either 1 hour or half an hour of time.

 To run: